I'd like to visit The University of Texas at Austin and the Sarah and Ernest Butler School of Music. What should I do and where should I stay?

 Freshman applicants: Mid to late February

-Internal Transfer and Simultaneous Major applicants: Late March to early April
+Internal Transfer and Simultaneous Major applicants: Mid April

-In addition to passing the music audition, students must also qualify for general admission to The University of Texas at Austin.
-The Office of Admissions will be notified of your audition results, will review your application and inform you of their decision accordingly.
-In most cases, freshmen applicants can expect to have the results of their audition and general application to the university by the end of February.
-Transfer applicants with 30 completed hours may have the results of their university application by mid April, while those with under 30 hours may not have their results until late May or early June.
+In addition to receiving an admission recommendation from the Butler School of Music, students must also qualify for general admission to The University of Texas at Austin.
+The Office of Admissions will be notified of your music application results, will review your application and inform you of their decision accordingly.

 I'm interested in and have a passion for music, but I have very little training and do not read music.
 Can I apply as a music major?